Factual/geo/README.md

 necessary to get geohashes on roughly that scale.
 Can compute all geohashes intersecting a shape in general, and all geohashes within a radius of a point in specific.

+## geo.io

+Helper functions for dealing with common geospatial serialization formats.
+Use these to read and write from WKT, GeoJSON, and WKB.

+IO functions return and accept JTS Geometries.

 # Tests